GabeScott/standard-works-vault/General Conference/1986 October - Missionary Work Is the Lifeblood of the Church.md

 There is an aspect of missionary work upon which I would like to comment briefly, and that is the joy which comes to those who engage in it.

-The Book of Mormon sums up the whole purpose of existence in this short sentence: “Men are, that they might have joy” (2 Ne.
-2:25).
+The Book of Mormon sums up the whole purpose of existence in this short sentence: “Men are, that they might have joy” ([[2 Nephi 2.25|2 Ne.
+2:25]]).

 If joy is the supreme goal of life, then everyone should be intensely interested in how it may be obtained.
 We should be equally concerned about how we may avoid its opposite, misery.
 These vital topics are discussed and illustrated in the Book of Mormon, and the information concerning them is directly related to missionary work.
 The book tells us that those who completely devote their lives to the task of spreading the gospel experience exquisite joy, while those who oppose it and seek to promulgate falsehood suffer a misery equally intense.

 The gospel, and the opportunity to share its message, have not always been on the earth.
 But when the gospel is here, we should value it highly.
-The Lord has given us his promise that if we labor all of our days and bring save it be one soul to him, how great shall be our joy with him in the kingdom of our Father (see D&C 18:15).
+The Lord has given us his promise that if we labor all of our days and bring save it be one soul to him, how great shall be our joy with him in the kingdom of our Father (see [[D&C 18.15|D&C 18:15]]).

 A number of years ago, the late President Spencer W. Kimball, who was then a member of the Quorum of the Twelve, visited the stake in which I was living and made the statement that missionary work is the lifeblood of the Church.
 He also said that were it not for missionary work, the Church would wither and die on the vine.
 That statement doubtless applies as much to us as individuals and families as it does to the Church as a whole.
 A failure to utilize our endowments and fulfill our callings as the salt of the earth may indeed cause us to wither and die on the vine.